Coronavirus government response updates: Americans returning to work can get tested 'very soon,' Trump claims

 The president also said there was a good and bad side to wearing masks.

-President Donald Trump has what the White House is calling a formal "press briefing" on his schedule for the first time in two weeks Monday, and is expected to push his view that there is enough testing for states to reopen, even as the White House is instituting increased testing and considering other new precautions over fears the novel coronavirus has invaded the cramped offices of the White House West Wing.
+President Donald Trump on Monday pushed his view that there is enough testing for states to reopen, even as the White House is instituting increased testing and considering other new precautions over fears the novel coronavirus has invaded the cramped offices of the White House West Wing.

+At an afternoon news conference in the White House Rose Garden complete with a large banner saying, "America leads the world in testing," Trump claimed all Americans returning to work can get tested daily "very soon," although some governors disagree.

 Additional measures were being considered this week at the White House following positive tests from one of the president's valets and the vice president's press secretary for coronavirus.
 Meanwhile, critics of the administration question when widespread testing, contact tracing and protective equipment will become available to all everyday Americans returning to work, as they become integrated at the White House.